ItaiAxelrad/remote-sensing/posts/raster-based-analysis.md

 The resulting NDVI can be viewed in the above figure.
 As expected the NDVI ranges from about 0.2, which corresponds to nearly bare soils, to 0.9 which means that there is some dense vegetation in the area.

 Although this is a quick way to perform the calculation, directly adding, subtracting, multiplying, etc, the layers of big raster objects is not recommended.
 When working with big objects, it is advisable to use the `calc()` function to perform these types of calculations.
-The reason is that R needs to load all the data first into its internal memory before performing the calculation and then runs everything in one block.
+The reason is that R needs to load all the data first into its internal memory before performing the calculation and then running everything in one block.
 It is really easy to run out of memory when doing that.
 A big advantage of the `calc()` function is that it has a built-in block processing option for any vectorized function, allowing such calculations to be fully "RAM friendly".
-The example below illustrates how to calculate NDVI from the same date set using the `calc()` function.
+The example below illustrates how to calculate NDVI from the same data set using the `calc()` function.

 ```r
 ## Define the function to calculate NDVI from